gadigidi/STM32-Bare-Metal-RTOS/README.md

 ![SPI Driver FSM](Documents/SPI_MASTER_DRVR_FSM.jpg)

-The SPI driver is implemented as an interrupt-driven FSM, progressing on TXE/RXNE events.
+The SPI driver is implemented as an FSM progressing on TXE/RXNE events.

-The system is primarily validated using a high-rate **ISR-driven SPI driver**,
-running continuous transactions in loopback configuration (MOSI → MISO).
+The system is validated using a high-rate SPI workload in loopback (MOSI → MISO),

-This setup stresses the system under heavy interrupt load and exposes real scheduling constraints.

-### Characteristics

-- Fully interrupt-driven (**TXE / RXNE**)
-- Continuous transaction flow initiated from task context
-- ISR-driven progression without polling
-- Loopback used for deterministic validation
+stressing scheduling and exposing system limits.

-The SPI workload revealed system-level effects such as interrupt storms,
+Observed effects include interrupt storms, scheduler starvation,
-scheduler starvation, and sensitivity to interrupt priority configuration.
+and sensitivity to interrupt priority configuration.

 ### Dual-FSM Architecture

-The design follows a strict separation between:
+The design separates responsibilities between two state machines:

 - **Task-level FSM**
-  Defines *what* transaction to perform
+  Defines the transaction.
+  Prepares data and blocks under the scheduler.

 - **Driver/ISR-level FSM**
-  Defines *how* the hardware progresses through the transaction
+  Executes the transaction on the hardware lines.
+  Advances tx/rx and signals completion.

-This separation decouples scheduling from hardware execution while preserving full control over timing.
+This separation decouples scheduling from hardware execution while preserving timing control.

 > *On microcontrollers, parallelism is an art.*